You have many options when it comes to AWS certifications, but which AWS certification is right for you? Click here to find out more today!

 1. Understand the Role of a Full-Stack Network Engineer

 Much like a full-stack developer, network engineers are now being called upon to build cross-functional skill sets.
 This new type of engineer embraces complementary skills beyond networking to include security and compliance, data analytics, systems automation, programming, cloud computing and more.
 A full-stack network engineer can design networks on premises, in the cloud, out to the edge and everywhere in between, and can also meet milestones for these cross-functional areas either by working directly on those facets of the network or by working in DevOps teams with shared goals and responsibilities.
+All of the major cloud vendors have courses that pertain specifically to networking in their environments, including AWS, Azure, and Google Cloud as well as a variety of classes that span the entire software development spectrum from brands that include Microsoft, Oracle, VMware, IBM, and more.
+Full stack network engineers are in demand and having the training you need is essential to be successful in this type of role.

 2. Embrace the Infrastructure-as-Code Transition